TranDatDT/ssh-configuring-multi-devices-simultaneously/README.md

+## Introduction
+Python script that helps you send commands to multi devices simultaneously.

 ## Requirement
 - Python 3.6+
 + If you are using Python 3.5 and lower, just change `print(f"")` function to `print("")`.